-Rhode Island Governor Gina Raimondo and some lawmakers have shown an interest in bringing sports betting to Rhode Island.
-The 2018 state budget unveiled in January included a surprise: the budget includes $23.5 million in new tax revenue collected from sports betting.
-That item raised a few eyebrows because sports betting isn’t even legal in Rhode Island.
+Rhode Island Governor Gina Raimondo and some lawmakers began the process of legalizing sports betting in Rhode Island through a budgetary measure proposed in 2018.
+The 2019 state budget unveiled in January of 2018 included a surprise: the budget included $23.5 million in new tax revenue collected from sports betting.
+That item raised a few eyebrows because sports betting wasn’t even legal in Rhode Island at the time.

-The bill does not delve too deeply into the details of sports betting beyond naming the two casinos where it would take place and prohibiting wagers on Rhode Island college teams.
-As far as other regulations and oversight go, the bill leaves those responsibilities with the Division of Lotteries.
+The bill did not delve too deeply into the details of sports betting beyond naming the two casinos where it would take place and prohibiting wagers on Rhode Island college teams.
+As far as other regulations and oversight go, the bill left those responsibilities with the Division of Lotteries.

 Fantasy Sports in Rhode Island